chbes/point/README.md

 ## How it's work

 When the watch don't get the GPS signal, the widget display XXXX value.
-And GPS signal is ready, the widget display right values.
+And when GPS signal is ready, the widget display right values.

 ![GPS OFF](screenshot_gps_off.png) ![GPS ON](screenshot_gps_on.png)